Ewang17420/Tweets_Disaster_Detection_by_DAN/README.md

 </details>

 ## About The Project
-Classifying tweets by using Deep Average Neural Network
+The goal of this project is to classify disaster related tweets by implenmenting Deep Average Neural Network with PyTorch.
+The dataset is from a [Kaggle compitition](https://www.kaggle.com/c/nlp-getting-started/overview).

 ### What is DAN?
-DAN
+DAN stands for Deep Averaging Network.

 ## Getting Started